KhronosGroup/SyclParallelSTL/README.md

 SyclParallelSTL exposes a SYCL policy in the experimental::parallel namespace that can be passed to standard STL algorithms for them to run on SYCL.
-Currently, the following STL algorithms are implemented:
+Currently, only some STL algorithms are implemented, such as:

 * sort : Bitonic sort for ranges where the size is a power of two, or sequential sort otherwise.